-The PV array can be deployed within a 30' radius (the length of the Solar Cable) of the Power Hub.
-If the PV array must be deployed more than 30' from the Power Pak or Power Hub, extensions are available.
+The PV array can be deployed within a 30' radius (the length of the Solar Cable) of the component to which it will be connected.
+If the PV array must be deployed more than 30' from the Power Pak or Power Hub, etc., extensions are available.

-Figure 5.
+Figure 4.
 Working-space radius for the PV arrays and associated equipment